Customatics/VSTS-TFS-Integration/README.md

 6. Click Confirm button
 7. Now you are ready to get started!

-# Update 3.1.2
+# Update 3.1.3
 - For LEAPWORK version 2018.2.262
 - Fixed bug when JUnit parser failed to parse test results with error "Timespan overflowed because the duration is too long"
-- Updated description
+- Updated extension title and description
 - Uses new Leapwork v3 API, API v2 is not supported

 # Let’s get you started!